-- if you have one, your complaint-handling policy.
+- your complaint-handling policy, if you have one.
 Providers of services should have a complaint-handling policy in place as required by the Provision of Services Regulations 2009.
 In addition CTSI approved codes of practice and some trade associations and professional bodies will also require a policy to be in place, which must be made available to consumers

 - if you are selling goods you should remind consumers that the goods you sell must be in conformity with the contract - for example, you might say: 'It is our responsibility to supply you with goods that meet your consumer rights.
 If you have any concerns that we have not met our legal obligations please contact us'

-- if the consumer will be entering into a contract of a fixed duration, he must be informed what this is.
-If the contract has no fixed length, or can be extended automatically he must be informed of the conditions under which he can terminate it
+- if the consumer will be entering into a contract of a fixed duration, they must be informed what this is.
+If the contract has no fixed length, or can be extended automatically they must be informed of the conditions under which they can terminate it

 If you need to change any of this information before entering into a contract, or at a later stage, you must agree this with the consumer.
 Failure to do so will mean that the consumer is not bound by the change of information.

 Failure to provide the information set out above would allow a consumer to claim that you have breached your contract with them and seek an appropriate remedy.
 The consumer would also be able to claim, under the Consumer Rights Act 2015, that you had breached your contract if they found that any of the above information that you had provided was incorrect.

 Negative options for additional charges